-We have audited the body-worn camera (BWC) program of the Warroad Police Department (WPD) for the two-year period ended 3/31/2021.
-Minnesota Statute §13.825 mandates that any law enforcement agency operating a portable recording system (PRS) program obtain an independent, biennial audit of its program.
-This program and its associated data are the responsibility of the Warroad Police Department.
+We have audited the body-worn camera (BWC) program of the Roseau County Sheriff's Office (RCSO) for the two-year period ended 3/31/2023.
+Minnesota Statute §13.825 mandates that any law enforcement agency operating a portable recording system (PRS)1 program obtain an independent, biennial audit of its program.
+This program and its associated data are the responsibility of the Roseau County Sheriff's Office.
 Our responsibility is to express an opinion on the operations of this program based on our audit.

-On April 22, 2021, Rampart Defense LLC (Rampart) met with Chief Wade Steinbring and Officer Travis Olafson, who provided information about WPD's BWC program policies, procedures and operations.
-As part of the audit, Rampart also conducted a sampling of BWC data to verify WPD's recordkeeping.
+On May 3, 2023, Rampart Defense, LLC (Rampart) met with Chief Deputy Tobi Eidsmoe and Sgt.
+Bruce Hanson, who provided information about RCSO's BWC program policies, procedures and operations.
+As part of the audit, Rampart reviewed those policies, procedures and operations for compliance with Minnesota Statute §626.8473, which sets forth the requirements for creating and implementing a BWC program, and Minnesota Statute §13.825, which governs the operation of BWC programs.
+In addition, Rampart also conducted a sampling of BWC data to verify RCSO's recordkeeping.

-The purpose of this report is to provide an overview of this audit, and to provide recommendations to improve the WPD BWC program and enhance compliance with statutory requirements.
+The purpose of this report is to provide an overview of this audit, and to provide recommendations to improve the RCSO BWC program and enhance compliance with statutory requirements.

-WPD BWC Program Implementation and Authorization
+RCSO BWC Program Implementation and Authorization